 The Strategic Leadership Team have ownership of these risks and will review as and when needed.

 Centralised Health and Safety Records

-Key documentation which is needed to demonstrate the Council's audit trail of compliance with health and safety legislation can be found on the G Drive at G/Health and Safety/Centralised Health and Safety Records.
+Key documentation which is needed to demonstrate the Council's audit trail of compliance with health and safety legislation are now on SharePoint on Health and Safety/ Centralised folder.

 They relate to: